New G2 holonomy cones and exotic nearly Kaehler structures on the 6-sphere and the product of a pair of 3-spheres: Conjectures and numerical results

 \subsection{The numerical scheme}

 The proofs of Theorems \ref{thm:Singular:IVP:S^2} and \ref{thm:Singular:IVP:S^3}, where existence of the two $1$--parameter families $\{ \Psi_a \}_{a>0}$ and $\{ \Psi_b\}_{b>0}$ is established, can be turned into a constructive numerical scheme useful in the study of the system \eqref{eq:nk:odes:t}.
 These proofs showed the existence of recurrence relations that uniquely determine the coefficients of the Taylor series of $\Psi_a$ and $\Psi_b$ at $t=0$ once initial conditions are fixed.
 The initial conditions are uniquely determined by the choice of $a$ or $b$ respectively, \eg see \eqref{eq:initial:condition:y:a0} for the initial conditions in terms of $a$.
 After computing the first several terms of the Taylor series by hand we made these recurrence relations explicit and then computed the first 50 nonzero terms in these Taylor series symbolically in MATLAB using its Symbolic Math Toolbox.
-(Recall that, since every function we are trying to determine is either odd or even, this determines the power series expansions up to roughly order 100.
-For the second family $\{ \Psi_b\}_{b>0}$ working with the variable $s$, introduced in the proof of Proposition \ref{prop:Bubbling:AC:CY}, is more convenient for computing the recurrence relations symbolically.)
-For each of the two families we therefore end up with seven symbolic polynomials (depending on the symbolic variable $a$ or $b$ respectively) that give the first 50 nonzero terms in the Taylor series for $\lambda$, $u$ and $v$.
 The first few terms of these power series expansions are recorded in Remarks \ref{rmk:Power:Series:a0} and \ref{rmk:Power:series:S^3}.